Auto rickshaw: United States

-Auto rickshaws are rarely seen in the United States, However there are companies that operate them as taxis, affordable transportation services, or rentals, usually in urban areas like Tuk Tuk Chicago in Chicago, Capital Tuk-Tuk in Sacramento, eTuk Ride Denver in Denver, the Boston rickshaw company in Boston and several more.
+Auto rickshaws are rarely seen in the United States, however there are companies that operate them as taxis, affordable transportation services, or rentals, usually in urban areas like Tuk Tuk Chicago in Chicago, Capital Tuk-Tuk in Sacramento, eTuk Ride Denver in Denver, the Boston rickshaw company in Boston and several more.

 The New York Police Department (NYPD) operates auto rickshaws that they call “three-wheel patrol scooters”.
 The patrol scooters are used for parking and traffic enforcement on city streets and to patrol places that most cars can't – like the narrow paths in Central Park.
 The NYPD patrol scooters started being replaced in 2016 with Smart Fortwos.
-The NYPD believes that the Smart Fourtwos are safer, more comfortable, and more affordable, than the three-wheel patrol scooters due to the Smart Fourtwos coming with features that the patrol scooters lack like air conditioning, and airbags, while also costing about $6,000 less.
+The NYPD believes that the Smart Fourtwos are safer, more comfortable, and more affordable, than the three-wheel patrol scooters due to the Smart Fortwos coming with features that the patrol scooters lack like air conditioning, and airbags, while also costing about $6,000 less.
 The Smart Fortwos can also be driven on highways if needed.
 The Smart Fortwos are also said to be more “approachable” and “friendlier looking” which helps with public relations.